basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 * [[Search Schema]] --- How to create custom schemas for extracting data from Riak Search

+#### When to use Search

+* When you need access to Solr's rich API, which enables you to query on the basis of a wide variety of data types, including text, booleans, ranges, and more

+#### When not to use Search

+* **When querying on the basis of object metadata will suffice** --- If you don't need access to the actual contents of objects but still wish to mark objects with queryable metadata, we recommend [[using secondary indexes]] instead.

 ### Riak Data Types

 Basic key/value operations in Riak are agnostic toward the data stored